pirainogi/gobble-client/README.md

 * Pushing calendar events from the application's built in calendar to a user's Google Calendar
 * Pushing grocery lists to a user's Google Keep
 * Allowing a user to specify what type of recipes they would like to exclude based on their diet (if a user self-selects gluten-free, exclude all recipes that aren't categorized as gluten-free)

-# Built With

-* Ruby on Rails
-* React.js
-* Javascript
-* HTML5 and CSS3 (semi-responsive)

-# Prerequisites

-You will need `node` or `yarn` installed on your computer in order to run this app.

-In order to run this app, first clone the repo down onto your local machine and navigate to that directory.
-Then install the necessary dependencies with either:
-* `npm install`
-* `yarn install`

-## NPM Packages
-* Moment.js
-* Moment-Timezone.js
-* React-Big-Calendar.js
-* React-Dom.js
-* React-Router-Dom.js

 ## Available Scripts